core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Multiple query parameters MAY be included in a lookup, all included parameters MUST match for a resource to be returned.
 The character'\*' MAY be included at the end of a parameter value as a wildcard operator.

 RD Lookup requests MAY use any set of query parameters to match the registered attributes and relations.
-In addition, this interface MAY be used with queries that specify domains, endpoints, and groups.
-For example, a domain lookup filtering on groups would return a list of domains that contain the specified groups.
-An endpoint lookup filtering on groups would return a list of endpoints that are in the specified groups.
+In addition, this interface MAY be used with queries that specify endpoints and groups.
+For example, an endpoint lookup filtering on groups would return a list of endpoints that are in the specified groups.

 Clients that are interested in a lookup result repeatedly or continuously can use mechanisms like ETag caching, resource observation ({{RFC7641}}),